For best experience please turn on javascript and use a modern browser!

 Personal and daily living expenses

-The overview below is meant to give you an estimate of some of the additional costs to consider when studying at AUC.
+The overview below provides an estimate of costs to consider when studying at AUC.
 The actual costs of these types of expenditures will vary depending on your personal situation and lifestyle.
+These costs do not include tuition fees.

 • Books and living expenses